IRS Forms

 When Electronic Funds Withdrawal Applies

-Form 8453-TE lets you authorize a direct debit for certain returns, including 990-PF, 990-T, 1120-POL, 4720, 5330, and 8868 when a payment is due.
+Form 8453-TE lets you authorize a direct debit only for these returns: 990-PF, 990-T, 1120-POL, 4720, 5330, and 8868 when a payment is due.
+Forms 990, 990-EZ, 5227, and 8038-CP filers cannot use the Part II line 11a checkbox – those returns have no tax due that flows through it.
 In Part II, you consent to the ACH debit that your software schedules on the date you select.
 Verify routing and account numbers carefully, since a mismatch can cause payment failures and penalty notices.

 • Enter the exact debit amount tied to the return.